thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 ![image](/images/gateway/gateway-opc-ua-attributes-updates-1.png)
 {: refdef}

-In the ThingsBoard instance, go to **"Shared attributes"** and create a new attribute for your device.
+Go to **"Shared attributes"** and create a new one for your device in the ThingsBoard instance.

 Specify the key name - deviceName, value type - String, string value - Device OPC-UA.